Data Model

 Environmental Source

-An Environmental Source is a unit in space where Specimens that cannot be associated with a Group Source, an Animal Source, or Arthropod Source can be collected from (e.g., the site where feces of unknown source are found).
-Properties of an Environmental Source include the Environmental Source ID, the Cross Reference ID, among others (see Data Dictionary).
+An Environmental Source is a unit in space where Specimens that cannot be associated with a Group Source, an Animal Source, or Arthropod Source can be collected from (e.g., the site where feces of an unknown animal are found).

 Key attributes of a Environmental Source include: